jaybubs/headerdump/readme.md

 Does what it says on the tin.
 Developped as a debugging tool, this traefik middleware sits in the middle of your route and mercilessly dumps all request headers into traefik logs in a date-time-log format.
 The `Prefix` serves as an attribute for easy grepping; if not provided it defaults to `HDlog`.

+## Features

+- Dump headers to traefik's log
+- Dump TLS connection, with peer certs into traefik's log
+- Customise log prefix for easier grepping or spotting it live

 ## Deployment

 ```bash